aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### WaitAfterReadError
-Time to wait before reading values from the controller after a read error in milliseconds
+Time to wait before reading values from the device after a read error in milliseconds

 **Type**: Integer